Ecco the Dolphin: Ecco II: Sentinels of the Universe (cancelled)

 A sequel to Defender of the Future was in development in 2001, but was cancelled due to the decline of the Dreamcast.
-The game was developed as a sequel to Ecco the Dolphin: Defender of the Future, the Ecco game developed by Hungarian company Appaloosa a year prior.
-The designer of the game, Mihaly Saranski, stated that "basically, it would have been a continuation of Defender of Future, but with a more coherent storyline - because Defender of the Future's story was quite complicated and hard to follow.
-So, Ecco: Sentinels of the Universe would have been more linear and comprehensible, instead of all that time-travel mess."
+The designer of the game, Mihaly Saranski, stated that it was designed as a "continuation of Defender of Future, but with a more coherent storyline...would have been more linear and comprehensible, instead of all that time-travel mess."
 Mihaly Saranski built and managed the levels, including the "3D objects, lights, rocks, plants, animals, cutscene animations, special effects, and interactions."
-The game was canceled due to the cancellation of the production of the Dreamcast in favor of becoming a third-party video game developer and publisher, although unlike the previous games in the series, such as the first Ecco the Dolphin and Ecco the Dolphin: Defender of the Future, this game was not released on other platforms, such as the PlayStation 2.
 A playable build of the game was leaked online in 2016.

 Future

-In a May 2025 interview, Ecco creator Ed Annunziata stated that a new Ecco game, as well as remasters of Ecco the Dolphin and Tides of Time, were planned, with the original team being in charge.
+In a May 2025 interview, Ecco creator Ed Annunziata stated that a new Ecco game, as well as remasters of Ecco the Dolphin and Tides of Time were planned with the original team being in charge.
 This announcement followed a new trademark Sega had filed earlier in the same year.
+Shortly after, a countdown on the Ecco the Dolphin website appeared to start at a length of about 8,500 hours, which pointed to an end date in April 2026.
+When it had ended, A&R Atelier, a studio created by Annunziata and other members of the original team, announced Ecco the Dolphin: Complete, a compilation containing a new Ecco game and multiple versions of Ecco the Dolphin and The Tides of Time.Afterwards, the countdown was replaced with a music player that contains music from Ecco the Dolphin and The Tides of Time, and a new countdown was added which was intended to end on July 21, 2026.
+However, on an unrecorded date, extra time was added and the countdown will now end on October 19, 2026.

 Ports and related media

 Ecco the Dolphin and Ecco: The Tides of Time were both re-released for the Sega CD, Master System and Game Gear, and Defender of the Future was originally released for the Dreamcast and later re-released for the PlayStation 2.
 The Sega CD version of Ecco the Dolphin was ported to Microsoft Windows in 1995.
 Ecco the Dolphin was also re-released on the Game Boy Advance as part of the fourth Sega Smash Pack.
 Ecco the Dolphin, Ecco: The Tides of Time, and Ecco Jr. can be found on the PlayStation 2 and PlayStation Portable game Sega Genesis Collection.
 All of the Mega Drive games have been released on Valve's Steam platform, as well as being ported to Nintendo's Virtual Console and the first game was ported to Microsoft's Xbox Live Arcade.

-Two six-part comic book series of Ecco the Dolphin stories based on the first game were featured in Sonic the Comic in 1993 and 1995.
-Series one was written by Woodrow Phoenix the first two issues were drawn by Chris Webster, Steve White provided art for the remainder of the series.
-Alan Mckenzie wrote series 2.
+The first Ecco game received two comic book adaptations, each of which consisted of six parts that were published in the UK Sonic the Comic series.
+The first series, Ecco the Dolphin, was published in 1993, written by Woodrow Phoenix and drawn by Chris Webster and Steve White.
+The second series, Return of Ecco the Dolphin, was published in 1995, written by Alan Mckenzie and drawn by White.